NanoComp/meep/doc/docs/FAQ.md

 ### How do I set the imaginary part of ε?

-If you only care about the imaginary part of $\varepsilon$ in a narrow bandwidth around some frequency $\omega$, you should set it by using the electric conductivity as described in [Materials](Materials/#conductivity-and-complex).
-If you care about the imaginary part of $\varepsilon$ over a broad bandwidth, then for any physical material the imaginary part will be frequency-dependent and you will have to fit it to Meep's dispersive-$\varepsilon$ support.
-See [Materials](Materials#material-dispersion).
+If you only care about the imaginary part of $\varepsilon$ in a narrow bandwidth around some frequency $\omega$, you should set it by using the electric [conductivity](Materials/#conductivity-and-complex).
+If you care about the imaginary part of $\varepsilon$ over a broad bandwidth, then for any physical material the imaginary part will be frequency-dependent and you will have to fit the data to a [Drude-Lorentzian susceptibility profile](Materials#material-dispersion).

 Meep doesn't implement a frequency-independent complex $\varepsilon$.
 Not only is this not physical, but it also leads to both exponentially decaying and exponentially growing solutions in Maxwell's equations from positive- and negative-frequency Fourier components, respectively.
 Thus, it cannot be simulated in the time domain.